ntamvl/deepdetect-client-rails-example/README.md

 ```

 ## Contributing
-ML API is designed and implemented by Tam Nguyen [tam@feels.com](tam@feels.com) or [ntamvl@gmail.com](ntamvl@gmail.com)
+ML API is designed and implemented by Tam Nguyen [ntamvl@gmail.com](ntamvl@gmail.com)
-Bug reports and pull requests are welcome on GitHub at https://github.com/feels/deepdetect-client/tree/master/filter_api.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ntamvl/deepdetect-client-rails-example

 ## License
-The gem is available as private repository under the terms of the Feels License
+MIT